midnightntwrk/midnight-architecture/proposals/0022-compact-ledger-versions.md

 We still maintain a single release branch.
 Bugfixes are made as normal, and they are fixed in all the affected backends.
-New language features are almost by definition independent of the backend, and they are rolled out simultaneously to all environments.
+New language features are developed the same as today, and they are released simultaneously for all environments.

 ## Scenarios

 We will continue to make frequent periodic releases as normal, independent of the environment promotion cadence.
 Developers will get new language features in new releases, for all environments.

+We will also be required to make new releases in conjunction with new ledger deployments to Preview.

 It's instructive to consider what happens when the network is upgraded.
 For illustration, suppose that Mainnet and Preprod are on ledger version 7.0.x (remember, Compact does not care about the ledger's patch version) and Preview is on ledger version 8.0.x.

-The current released version of the Compact toolchain is 1.2.0.
+Suppose that the current released version of the Compact toolchain is 1.2.0.
 This is supported in the compiler by two separate ledger backends:
 `compiler/ledger-7.0` and `compiler/ledger-8.0`.
 It is selected by flags `--ledger=7.0` and `--ledger=8.0`,